 Medellín is a favorite place for many people from other cities in Colombia and abroad.
 It is no coincidence that thousands of expatriates looking for an ideal place to do business, invest, reside temporarily or permanently or simply go sightseeing come here every year.
-In mid-March 2021, I came to move to Medellín with high hopes for a better life, like many people.
+In mid-March 2021, I moved to Medellín with high hopes for a better life, like many people.
 I arrived with high expectations, leaving a life behind.
 In this article, I want to show you what has happened during my time here.
 Additionally, I will take an in-depth look at how the situation is currently in the City of Eternal Spring from a personal perspective.

-For several years, I was happy in Panamá, a a small, Central American nation of just 75,517 square kilometers.
+For several years, I was happy in Panamá, a small, Central American nation of just 75,517 square kilometers.
 It is smaller than the state of South Carolina in the United States or Austria in Europe.
 I had arrived as a refugee years earlier, emigrating from Venezuela.
 There, I was a political opponent and persecuted by a disgraceful regime.
-In Panamá I found a safe place to live with my family and in a short time I managed to prosper and leave behind a harsh exile.
+In Panamá, I found a safe place to live with my family and in a short time I managed to prosper and leave behind a harsh exile.

 At that time, Panamá was the most stable country in Latin America, strategically located between two oceans, already with a stable democracy, and dollarized economic activity.
-Nothing could go wrong, I thought.
+Nothing could go wrong, or so I thought.
 If you want more information about how Panamá was until recently – look at the following report: “Panamá—Economic Quantum Leap”.

 Leaving a Complicated Life Behind